stevenj/CIPs/CIP-0062/README.md

 # Motivation

-The goal for this CIP is to extend the dApp-Wallet web bridge to enable the construction of transactions containing metadata that conforms to
+The goal for this CIP is to extend the dApp-Wallet web bridge to enable the construction of transactions containing metadata that conforms to the
 [CIP-36](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036) specification.
-This allows for the creation of governance centric dApps, offering greater functionality to users by providing a unified governance API that can be used for more than Project Catalyst.
+This allows for the creation of governance-centric dApps, offering greater functionality to users by providing a unified governance API that can be used for more than Project Catalyst.

 ## Rationale

-To provide governance specific functionality to wallet's and expose such API to the dApps (i.e Voting Centers).
+To provide governance-specific functionality to wallets and expose such API to the dApps (i.e Voting Centers).

-This also addresses some short-comings of [CIP-30](https://cips.cardano.org/cips/cip30/); which signData can only be done by known an address; This signature is not relevant to a specific address, nor the dApp will know an address attached to the voting key.
+This also addresses some shortcomings of [CIP-30](https://cips.cardano.org/cips/cip30/)](<https://cips.cardano.org/cips/cip30/>); which signData can only be done by known an address; This signature is not relevant to a specific address, nor the dApp will know an address attached to the voting key.
 The voting key derivation is defined in [CIP-36](https://cips.cardano.org/cips/cip36/)

 ## Use Cases